 It’s time to get rid of the UHF discount and hold all broadcasters to the true 39 percent ownership cap as intended.
 Even if the FCC won’t end the UHF discount loophole, it could still block the merger on public interest grounds because of the importance of diversity, competition, and local control to television broadcasting in particular.
 It could also block the merger on pure antitrust grounds, if it finds that the merger would substantially lessen competition.

 Public Knowledge will continue to monitor the proposed merger between Nexstar and Tribune as more information becomes available.
-The FCC has not yet opened a docket for this merger, but when they do, you can help by submitting comments explaining your concerns.
-Continue to follow us for updates.
+You can help by submitting comments explaining your concerns about this merger to the FCC docket here (select Express).